-This year the i-STEM Institute at College of Eastern Idaho (CEI) in Twin Falls will be June 24-27.
+This year the i-STEM Institute at College of Eastern Idaho (CEI) in Idaho Falls will be June 24-27.
 Over these four days, participants attend a workshop strand, participate in general sessions with keynote speakers and network with other educators.
 Participants leave with a kit of materials related to the workshop strand they attend, ready to implement what they have learned into their teaching environments.
 This professional development opportunity is open to formal and informal educators.
-APPLICATIONS TO ATTEND WILL BE OPEN FEBRUARY 1 – MARCH 4, 2019.
+APPLICATION TO ATTEND IS CLOSED.
 Successful applicants will be notified in early April by STEM Action Center.

 Have Questions??
 Contact the i-STEM Coordinator, Kaitlin Maguire, at email@example.com.